afonzeca/arun/README.md

-## "Arun" (CLI Microframework) for PHP7.2+ - Version 0.3-alpha - (C) 2018 by Angelo Fonzeca
+## "Arun" (CLI Microframework) for PHP7.2+ - Version 0.4-alpha - (C) 2018 by Angelo Fonzeca

 ### What is Arun?

 Arun is a microframework for easily developing "console applications" written in PHP OOP.
-It is quite different from other similar frameworks/libraries (Like Symfony Console component, Silly, etc.) because Arun uses "Convention Over Configuration" for managing commands and associated code (your console application).
+It is quite different from other similar frameworks/libraries (Like Symfony Console component, Silly, etc.) because Arun uses "Convention Over Configuration" and Annotations for managing commands and associated code (your console application).

 The Arun Microframework has an "out-of-the-box" native support for Dependency Injection by using Containers and Autowire